- Picky Palate - https://picky-palate.com -

 When I am making mashed potatoes I get the good ol’ Russet Potatoes.
 I like how they turn out every time.
 Doesn’t mean you can experiment with other varieties, but for my recipe, use Russet.

+Cook Potatoes.
 Turn up the heat to high and when it starts boiling, reduce heat slightly and set your timer.
 I like to start with 8 minutes so I can check from there.
+Use a fork and if the fork pierces easily into the potatoes, they’re done.

 How do you know when your potatoes are cooked?